kyjanond/WS_MQTT/README.md

 3. (30 min) Explanaition of MQTT with demonstration.
 4. (45 min) Exercise: A simple chat communication workflow over the internet using MQTT.
 5. (45 min) Exercise: Deploying your own Mosquitto MQTT broker and running several examples using Grasshopper.
-6. (60-90 min) presentation of your projects and discussion.
+6. (60-90 min) Presentation of your projects and discussion.
 7. (rest of the time) Group work with me running (virtually) around OR and explanation of some more specilized workflow or example relevant to everyone

 If we still have time we can also briefly go over representational state transfer (REST).